-When you make a purchase with Apple Pay, your receipts are kept in your Wallet app, but the transaction information is not stored elsewhere.
+When you make a purchase with Apple Pay, your receipts are kept in your Wallet app, but the transaction information isn't stored elsewhere.
 Every transaction you make on your iPhone, iPad or Mac requires authentication with Face ID, Touch ID or your passcode.
 Your Apple Watch is protected by its unique passcode.
 If your Apple device is lost or stolen, you can suspend or permanently remove the ability to pay from that device.

-When you make an in-store purchase, card numbers and identity credentials aren't shared with merchants, and your actual card numbers aren't stored on the Apple device or on Apple servers.
+When you make an in-store purchase, card numbers and identity credentials aren't shared with merchants, and your actual card numbers aren't stored on the Apple device or Apple servers.

 As far as available devices go, Samsung Pay is much more limited than Google Pay and Apple Pay.
 This electronic wallet is compatible with select Samsung Android mobile devices.
-Samsung phones must be updated to Android 5.0 or higher, with the latest version of Samsung Gear installed.
+Samsung phones must be running Android 5.0 or higher, with the latest version of Samsung Gear installed.
 These are some compatible devices:

-- Galaxy Note5 and newer
+- Galaxy Note 5 and newer

 - Galaxy S6 and newer

 - Galaxy Watch, Galaxy Watch Active 2, Gear S2, Gear S3 and Gear Sport

 When you use this electronic wallet, you can add any qualifying Visa, Mastercard, American Express and Discover credit cards.
 More than 1,000 banks and credit unions support Samsung Pay, including Chase, Navy Federal Credit Union, TD Bank and U.S. Bank.
 You can add gift cards and loyalty cards, making it easier to manage and use them.
 If a card has a barcode on it, you can store it in Samsung's electronic wallet.